hardhats/vista-install-docs/New/InstallVistAOnGTM.rst

 you need to increase your shared memory limits.
 I will leave you to google that on your own.

-Loading VistA Into the GT.M Database we just Created
+Loading VistA Into the GT.M/YottaDB Database we just Created
 ----------------------------------------------------
 I said we will use FOIA VistA.
 Make sure that wget is installed on your machine, and then get the code (takes 3-30 minutes depending on your internet